stoodder/falconjs/README.md

 **Breaking Changes**
 * When using 'mixin' to add a function to a model or a collection, the function will simply be bound against the model and each argument is verbatim to each call.
 In the preivous version we would pass in the model or model, collection as the first arguments.
+* Falcon.Collection#sort now returns 'this' collection rather than the list of sorted models

 **TODO**
 * Add exec binding